Aliza Nisenbaum: Exhibitions

 Nisenbaum has had solo exhibitions at White Columns, the Minneapolis Institute of Art, Mary Mary Gallery in Glasgow, Illinois State University, and the Shane Campbell Gallery in Chicago, among others.
 She has participated in numerous group exhibitions, including at the Flag Art Foundation, Anton Kern Gallery, and the Norwich Castle Museum.
-Nisenbaum was included in the 2017 Whitney Biennial.
+Nisenbaum was included in the 2017 Whitney Biennial and the 2023 Gwangju Biennale.
 She is represented by the Anton Kern Gallery in New York City and the Mary Mary Gallery in Scotland.

 Nisenbaum was selected to be a part of the Institute of Contemporary Art's "When Home Won't Let You Stay: Migration Through Contemporary Art."
 The exhibition lasted from October 23, 2019 – January 26, 2019 and consisted of a diverse range of media.
 Nisenbaum's contribution was a series of paintings, the largest of which was figures in an interior, titled "La Talaverita, Sunday Morning NY Times."
 It depicts two individuals named Veronica and Gustavo splayed out on a couch reading the New York Times.
 The painting is named for the patterned tiles in the Talavera style that provide much of the background.
 Nisenbaum is interested in power through representation and the politics of visibility.